circonus/irondb-docs/api/search-tags.md

  * `query`               : See [Tag Queries](/tag-queries.md) for more info on tag queries.
  * `activity_start_secs` : (optional) The start time from which to pull data, represented in seconds since the unix epoch.
  * `activity_end_secs`   : (optional) The end time up to which data is pulled, represented in seconds since the unix epoch.
+ * `activity`            : (optional, default 1) Specify if the return set should include activity window data.
+   *  0 : Do not return activity window data.
+This is useful for reducing payload size if the data is not needed.
+   *  1 : Include activity window in the return set.
  * `latest`              : (optional, default 0) Specify if the latest values for the metric should be returned.
 Parameters:
    *  0 : Do not return latest values.
    *  1 : Return latest values if it is a no-work operation